getporter/porter/docs/content/install.md

 # Canary

-Install the most recent build from the "main" branch of porter and the [exec mixin].
+Install the most recent build of Porter v0 and the [exec mixin].

 This saves you the trouble of cloning and building porter and its mixin repositories yourself.
 The build may not be stable but it will have new features